 Many learning apps, such as the Talented and Gifted app from Kids Academy include an adaptive element that leads children through a learning progression, unlocking activities as children prove mastery.
-Such learning apps are not meant to be standalone teaching resources but are used as supplements that aid in remediation for students, as well as enrichment for those who are working ahead.
+Such toddlers learning apps are not meant to be standalone teaching resources but are used as supplements that aid in remediation for students, as well as enrichment for those who are working ahead.

-When used for remediation, it’s important that the app engages kids through motivational tasks, like games and quizzes that provide ample feedback and encouragement.
+When used for remediation, it’s important that the app engages kids through motivational tasks, like learning math games and quizzes that provide ample feedback and encouragement.
 This guarantees that they will enjoy their lessons and learn more from the experience.

 2. Give kids more choices in assessments or how to present them